All Blog Posts

 No more cookies?
 Google ending third-party cookies in Chrome

-Google is ending third-party cookies for all Chrome users in 2024, but advertisers and publishers will still need to obtain consent to process user data.
+Google started to phase out third-party cookies for all Chrome users in 2024, but advertisers and publishers will still need to obtain consent to process user data.
 Learn how to prepare for the end of third-party cookies in Chrome, what technologies will replace them, and why consent remains pivotal.

 Third-party cookies have been a fundamental tool in the digital advertising industry for over two decades.
 They’re primarily used for tracking users’ online activities, enabling targeted advertising and content personalization.

 But that may be about to change.
 On January 4, 2024 Google began testing its new privacy features and stopped the use of third-party cookies in the Google Chrome browser for 1% of users, joining a growing list of web browsers ditching the notorious tracking technology.
-Chrome currently holds a significant majority of the web browser market globally and aims to end the use of third-party tracking cookies for all users by the end of 2024.
+Chrome currently holds a significant majority of the web browser market globally and Google plans to end the use of third-party tracking cookies for all users, though they have pushed back the deadline to complete this several times.

 But the end of third-party cookies doesn’t mean the end of tracking, and the need for true end-user consent to process personal data will persist long after third-party cookies and the technologies replacing them.